uppedtrout/Better-config/README.md

 followers (or, actually, the wife of one of his followers) that Crowley had been responsible for the death of her husband, at the Abbey of Thelema, in Cefalu, Sicily.
 The bad press, plus the imagined threat of secret societies, finally forced Mussolini to deport the Great Beast from Italy.
-Tales of horrors filled the pages of the newspapers in EnglandDownloaded from www.holybooks.com for weeks and months to come: satanic rituals, black masses, animal sacrifice, and even human sacrifice, were reported - or blatantly lied about.
+Tales of horrors filled the pages of the newspapers in England for weeks and months to come: satanic rituals, black masses, animal sacrifice, and even human sacrifice, were reported - or blatantly lied about.
 For although many of the stories were simply not true or fanciful exaggeration, one thing was certain: Aleister Crowley